How to Create a Photography Website: 8 Simple Steps

 - Decide which platform you’d like to try, and sign up – or better still, sign up to a couple and test them out!

-Wix Review – Find out why it came out top in our user testing
+- Wix Review: Find out why Wix performed so well in our testing

 When you sign up to a website builder, you’ll be asked to provide your name and email address, and to pick which plan to start on (although different website builders do this in a slightly different order).
 This is also the stage at which you’ll be asked to pick a domain name, i.e. your website’s unique address – ours, for example, is websitebuilderexpert.com.